 Presents part two of a hands-on introduction to Microsoft Publisher publication software.
 Includes using styles, flowing text into multiple columns, and creating drop caps and reversed text.
+Covers features for improving publications and creating multiple-page publications.
 Prerequisite: Grade of C or better in CA117A or equivalent, computer literacy (prior experience with computer and mouse device) and touch keyboarding ability.
 Offered as needed.